1941 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1941-D Half Dollar Value

-The Greysheet notes this issue as “readily available in Mint State including gem grades up to MS67, at which point it gets a bit tough,” with MS68 examples being “rare as just a handful exist”.
+The Greysheet describes this issue as “readily available in Mint State including gem grades up to MS67, at which point it gets a bit tough,” with MS68 examples considered rare — only a handful exist across all grading services.
+The finest known MS68 example brought $36,000 at Heritage Auctions in August 2022.
+Importantly, Greysheet analysts consider the 1941-D underrated within the 1941–1947 short set, ranking it the fifth-rarest date in top Mint State grades despite its seemingly generous mintage.

 1941-D Half Dollar Price/Grade Chart